codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 * For the *build-java-only* pipeline *MODIFIED FILES* has `my-java-project/**`.
 * For the *build-rails-only* pipeline *MODIFIED FILES* has `my-rails-project/**`.

-This way as multiple developers work on the git repository only the affected projects will actually build.
+This way as multiple developers work on the Git repository only the affected projects will actually build.
 A change to the NestJS project will *not* build the Rails project as well.
 Also, if somebody changes *only* the README file and nothing else, no build will be triggered at all (which is a good thing as the source code is exactly the same).

-You can also use Glob expressions for files.
+You can also use glob expressions for files.
 For example:

 * An expression such as `my-subproject/sub-subproject/package.json` will trigger a build **only** if the dependencies of this specific project are changed
 * A pipeline with the expression `my-subproject/**/pom.xml` will trigger only if the Java dependencies for any project that belongs to `my-subproject` actually change